ATMS 411 Homework [Main Page] [Daily Notes] [Final Project]

 3. Put these points on the blank skewT graph using Paint and save your skewT image file.

-4. Download the actual sounding for the morning and circle the temperature values at the pressures given in part 2.
+4. Download the actual sounding for the morning and circle the temperature and dewpoint temperature values at the pressures given in part 2.
+(Local backup).

 5. Compare with your skewT from part 3 with the actual sounding in part 4 to make sure you are understanding these charts.